 There are two types of coded pictures that can be used to allow random access in HEVC encoded bitstream, they are: Instantaneous Decoder Refresh (IDR) picture and Clean Random Access (CRA) picture.
 While both pictures are coded as intra picture, they command different mechanism of how to treat reference pictures that exist in Decoded Picture Buffer (DPB) and this will affect the referencing mechanism.

 Figure 1a and 1b illustrate the different between IDR and CRA pictures.
 Upon receiving an IDR picture, decoder shall have to flush all reference pictures in DPB by marking them “unused for reference”.
-Consequently, this shall disallow leading pictures (i.e., pictures that follow IDR / CRA picture in decoding order but precede IDR / CRA in display order), that is picture 25 ~ 31 (picture with POC 25 ~ 31) in Figure 1a, to use pictures in previous GOP as reference for inter prediction.
+Consequently, this shall disallow leading pictures (i.e., pictures that follow IDR / CRA picture in decoding order but precede IDR / CRA in display order), that is picture 25 ~ 31 (picture with POC 25 ~ 31) in Figure 1a, to use pictures in previous GOP as reference for inter prediction because they are simply not available in DPB.
 On the other hand, when CRA picture is used instead of IDR picture, upon receiving a CRA picture, decoder shall not flush the DPB until next key picture, that is picture 40 (picture with POC 4) in Figure 1b, is received.
 This will allow the leading pictures to still use pictures in previous GOP as reference pictures.
 However, because the leading pictures and all other reference pictures in DPB shall be flushed when picture 40 is received, normal pictures (i.e., picture 33 ~ …) shall not be allowed to use the leading pictures as reference pictures.

 Referencing direction of leading and normal pictures when IDR picture is used